zelisinho/anypoint-examples/mule-expression-language-basics/README.md

 * dynamically set the payload

-#####Flow 4 –  Creating Maps and Evaluating Conditions with DataMapper
+#####Flow 4 –  Creating Maps and Evaluating Conditions with DataWeave

 In this flow, like in the previous one, the Mule application saves a CSV file with user data and returns a greeting.
 The call to the service includes two parameters, username and age.
 The service stores these two parameters and adds a third boolean parameter that evaluates if the user is above a certain age (if age > 18).
-In this case, however, the mapping between input and output fields and the generation of the third field is performed by a DataMapper component.
+In this case, however, the mapping between input and output fields and the generation of the third field is performed by a DataWeave component.

 In this example, you will use MEL to:

 * set a flow variable in the message
 * set a map as your message payload
-* generate an output based on evaluating the input within DataMapper
+* generate an output based on evaluating the input within DataWeave
 * access an inbound property
 * dynamically set the payload